Heather Hancock | image c T. Favarula 2023

 ARTIST STATEMENT

 What captures and holds our attention?
-This question animates my work, just as it once drove my career in healthcare.
-A decade in Chicago hospitals showed me how deeply our surroundings shape well-being—humans thrive in spaces that engage both mind and senses.
-We are drawn to the intersection of structure and spontaneity, pattern and fluidity.
+This question drives my work, just as it once guided my career in healthcare.
+A decade in Chicago hospitals showed me how deeply our surroundings influence well-being—humans thrive in environments that engage both mind and senses.
+We’re naturally drawn to the intersection of structure and spontaneity, pattern and fluidity.

-I pair bold urban minimalism with biophilia—our innate connection to nature—creating work that balances the precision of the built world with the organic energy of the natural one.
+In my practice, I pair bold urban minimalism with biophilia—our innate connection to the natural world—creating work that balances the precision of the built environment with the organic energy of nature.

-Glass is my medium because it transforms with every shift in light and motion.
-Layered with concrete and metal, it creates a striking contrast of brilliance and opacity, fragility and strength.
-The result: luminous, ever-evolving compositions that bring energy and dimension to contemporary spaces.
+Glass is my primary medium because it transforms constantly, shifting with light and motion.
+When layered with concrete and metal, it produces a striking interplay of brilliance and opacity, fragility and strength.
+The result is a series of luminous, ever-evolving compositions that bring energy, depth, and dimension to contemporary spaces.

 BIO

-Heather Hancock is an interdisciplinary visual artist.
+Heather Hancock is an interdisciplinary visual artist working between studios in Chicago and Denver.
 Heather's art integrates vibrant glass with matte concrete, balancing natural inspiration with urban minimalism to create dimensional, light-catching works that elevate contemporary spaces.

 With a Master of Science and a previous career in healthcare, she brings a deep understanding of how environments shape well-being.
 A Master Class at Orsoni Studio in Venice refined her technical approach.